 - Automated Image and Data Processing.
-21 CFR Part 11 + Annex compatible software reduces time spent processing data, ensures data integrity, and maintains digital records with audit log traceability.
+Software developed with FDA 21 CFR Part 11 + EU Annex 11 compatible features reduces time spent processing data, enables straightforward data integrity compliance, and maintains digital records with audit log traceability.

 Please refer to the Literature tab for links to scientific publications as well as application and technical notes.